marepstein/avamae/README.md

 - Create-react-app startup: error involving my webpack, which I couldnt resolve following the instructions outlined in the terminal.
 I eventually realised this was down to my node_modules being globally installed on my laptop.
 It was a great learning curve as I was able to understand the effect and importance of global node_modules!

 - Error code (415) when trying to post form via frontend - no issues when using Insomnia.
-Attached content header, however this meant the form returned errors, which said that the first few form fields were empty.
+As a potential solution, I attached the content header, which removed the 415 code, but resulted in different errors.

 - Home carousel: useEffect continous loop.
 Doesnt seem to be unmounting despite the attempted use of an empty array at the end of the hook ([]) as well as the array containing the data ([data]). - Given more time, I would attempt to try and put the 'cleanup'/unmounting (which the error referred to) in a separate useEffect.
-Some other solutions suggest creating a function that cancels the promise once the data has been mounted through a conditional statement. - Once the data has been loaded, I would be able to map through the array of objects returned to allocate the carousel image, title and subtitle.
+Some other solutions suggest creating a function that cancels the promise once the data has been mounted through a conditional statement.
+Once the data has been loaded, I would be able to map through the array of objects returned to allocate the carousel image, title and subtitle.

       	```
       	{data.map((results, i) => {